Sara Liao

 I am a media scholar and feminist, focusing on examining how media technologies, the state, commercialism, and gender dynamics are imbricated in the production of culture and the various forms of identities in a transnational setting, with a particular focus on broader Chinese societies.
 This body of work is interdisciplinary and transnational, with not only my commitment to gender equality and social justice, but also my efforts to collaborate with academics, activists, and students across disciplinary and geographical borders.

 My first book Fashioning China: Precarious Creativity of Women Designers in Shanzhai Culture (Pluto, 2020) focuses on the creativity and precarity of a group of women fashion designers, whose experience encapsulates the shifting cultural terrain in China.
-She also has various publications in highly regarded peer-reviewed journals, including Signs: Journal of Women in Culture and Society, International Journal of Communication, Communication, Culture & Critique, and Chinese Journal of Communication.
+I have also published in highly regarded peer-reviewed journals, including Signs: Journal of Women in Culture and Society, International Journal of Communication, Communication, Culture & Critique, and Journal of Communication.

 My current research interests are represented in two major areas, one is the study of gender politics and feminist activism, and the other social movements and digital culture.
 For the former, I analyze the Chinese #MeToo movement and anti-sexual harassment campaigns, critically examining the witch-hunting public discourse and feminist efforts to counter it, investigating the intersection of digital media activism, higher-ed sexual scandals, and administrative solutions, and exploring storytelling as an empowering technique and coping mechanism of sexual wounds.
 I have also discussed how popular media culture is shaping and shaped by gender politics in the state-market complex of China regarding women’s representations in TV.
 For the latter, I illustrate the productive forces of emotions and affect in social movements and explore how nationalism tapped into a digital mentality to react to geopolitics.
 These two areas of studies mutually reinforce each other, offering both valuable insights in feminism and media activism, and policy/practical implications in combating toxic digital cultures and building and enhancing solidarity.
 For example, I explore how digital platforms, complicit with the official agenda on gender politics, manufacture misogynistic culture and its subsequent political and cultural impacts on feminist activism and Chinese digital culture, a phenomenon I called the “platformization of misogyny.”

-I am a 2023 recipient of the Helen Award for Emerging Feminist Scholarship at the International Communication Association, and the Dean’s Excellence Award in Research and Creative Accomplishments at Penn State.
-I am currently writing my next book on techculture of feminism.
+I am a 2024 Luce/ACLS Early Career Fellowships in China Studies Fellow, a 2023 recipient of the Helen Award for Emerging Feminist Scholarship at the International Communication Association, and the Dean’s Excellence Award in Research and Creative Accomplishments at Penn State.
+I am currently writing my next book on Unpopular Feminism, situating feminism and activism in China with the resurgence of right-wing and anti-feminist movements in the “manosphere,” the assemblage of digital technologies, platform economy, patriarchal cultural conventions, and media users’ practices that spawn a powerful and oppressive set of digital discourses and acts of witch-hunting, sexism, and misogyny.

 Publications